Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 To control earwigs in your house, get a spray bottle and put a generous squirt of Dawn Dish soap in it, then fill with water.
 Spray directly on the earwig.
 If you coat the bugs in the solution, they die immediately.
-It's a safe alternative to pesticides and you can control them rather than eradicating them completely and causing harm to your environment!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Tips for controlling earwigs and keeping them out of your home.
 Post your ideas.

 I you put empty cans of tuna fill with oil, soapy water or cucumber it will work wonders.
 Put them close to the areas of more trouble.
 Another thing I do is by at Cosco a huge container of dish soap, fill my buckets with water and the soap and empty them around the house once a week or so, depending on the problem.
 Let me know if it helps.

 I have a really bad problem with them this year.
 I don't have any wood around my home to encourage them.
 Does anyone know of a natural odor or any natural thing that would get them out of the house?
 There must be something they don't like.
 Thanks!